Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 ## Total Sales by Region - SQL
 ![Screenshot (75)](https://github.com/user-attachments/assets/a0ff07cc-a6d3-404b-ada5-39e701c0b577)

-## Inferences:
+### i.
+Inferences
-### 1. Overall Overview on Regional Sales Performance;
+- #### Overall Overview on Regional Sales Performance;
 The total sales in the South and East region have decreased this year compared to last year while the sales of the North and West region increaded in sales in 2024 as compared to 2023.
-### 2. Sales Performance by each region in each year;
+- #### Sales Performance by each region in each year;
-- South: The South region had the highest revenue in both 2023 and 2024 but shows a slight drop in sales in 2024.
+  * South: The South region had the highest revenue in both 2023 and 2024 but shows a slight drop in sales in 2024.
 The drop in sales may be due to increased competition in the market.
-- East: Had the 2nd hightes revenue in 2023 but Shows a huge decrease in revenue in 2024.
+  * East: Had the 2nd hightes revenue in 2023 but Shows a huge decrease in revenue in 2024.
 The decline in sales may indicate a rising competitor in the market andthe prices of the products were seen to be high.
-- North and West: Both regions show high revenue figures which indicates improved and effective implemented price strategies.
+  * North and West: Both regions show high revenue figures which indicates improved and effective implemented price strategies.
-### 3. Sales Distribution by Region;
+- #### Sales Distribution by Region;
 The Column bar charts illustrate a clear drop in revenue for 2024 compared to 2023.
 This might indicate that overall market conditions may be affecting all the regions.
-### 4. Strategic Intervention
+### 4. Strategic Recommendations

 ## 4. The number of Sales transactions in each region - SQL
 ![Screenshot (76)](https://github.com/user-attachments/assets/c5b69b50-759b-4ab7-a670-2e6ec6ae708f)